 Wojtowicz holds nothing back and basks in the attention of the camera, but he’s not the most self-aware or reflective subject, and the film is less successful at connecting his family’s personal history to his contention that he’s like the gay Babe Ruth for beating the system.
 (How?
 He served timed in prison.)
 The film stands on its own, though it will have a stronger appeal for those who have seen Lumet’s film.

 Reportedly, acclaimed Paris-based author-turned-filmmaker Abdellah Taïa is the only openly gay Moroccan and Arab writer, and he adapts his autobiographical novel for his debut film, the beautifully observed and melancholic memory piece Salvation Army.
 From the start, the tone is frank: while on an errand, 15-year-old Abdellah (played by Saïd Mrini, whose eyes take in everything) is pulled aside by an older man into a construction site, where they have sex.
 The teen’s father doesn’t overlook the male attention directed toward his son.
-In one instance, he tells Abdellah to spend time with the overly friendly fruit vendor.
+In one instance, he tells Abdellah to spend time with an overly friendly fruit vendor.
 Father waits while they do their business, and later, the boy brings home the bacon, err, watermelon.
 Yet Abdellah’s not a passive victim; he seeks out men, sometimes making the first move, often looking for no more than a sign of affection.

 The film would already be daring in its depiction of teenage homosexuality, but it ventures into precarious waters when Abdellah crosses the line from fraternal affection toward the erotic with his sexual idolizing of his older, muscular brother.
 It’s here that the direction turns literal, showing what the obedient and taciturn teen feels: he lies on his brother’s bed and caresses the pillow.
-At one point, he steals his brother’s underwear for a sniff.
+At one point, he steals his brother’s shorts for a sniff.
 (In James Franco’s Child of God, there’s also a lot of underwear sniffing: the visual motif of the year?)

 Robin Campillo has co-written screenplays directed by Laurent Cantet (The Class).
 In his fascinating and suspenseful Eastern Boys, he challenges the viewer’s idea of what a consensual, mature relationship looks like.
 This film feels like four movies in one.
 The opening segment is filmed verité style in Paris’s Gare du Nord train station as Eastern European teens scope the scene, looking for tricks and avoiding the police.
 The second chapter is a nightmare for 50-something Daniel (Olivier Rabourdin, with the aloofness of Kevin Spacey), who has arranged a tryst (for 50 euros) with lanky Ukrainian Marek (Kiril Emelyanov), who speaks some English and little French.
 What happens to the middle-class john could have been avoided if he had only looked through his door’s peep hole before answering the door.
 He becomes a hostage at his own party, so to speak, when Marek’s posse of lost boys shows up—say au revoir to the flat-screen TV.
 But then Marek returns days later: Is the 50 euros offer still available?
 In the third segment, Daniel looks forward to the kid’s weekly visits but advises Marek to leave the gang and insists on a flat monthly rate.
 He’s the Good Samaritan-turned-sexual opportunist.
 The Dickensian last part centers on the Section-8-like hotel where the boys, none of whom are in France legally, hole up.
 Marek’s escape plan builds to an action-packed climax.

 Campillo’s work is one of the most tough-minded films about immigration into Europe, though Daniel’s passivity can be puzzling, and you’ll be left wanting to know more about how the kids came illegally to France.
 Both this film and Salvation Army portray sexuality in a complicated and messy manner, frankly, though not explicitly.
-You won’t find yourself wondering what’s simulated and what isn’t, unlike in the Palme d’Or–winning Blue Is the Warmest Color, which is now making the rounds at major festivals like Toronto (also at TIFF, Stranger by the Lake, which has more full-frontal male nudity than any film outside of porno).
+You won’t find yourself wondering what’s simulated and what isn’t, unlike in the Palme d’Or–winning Blue Is the Warmest Color, which is now making the rounds at major festivals like Toronto (also at TIFF, Stranger by the Lake, which has more full-frontal male nudity than any film outside of porn).
 Nor do these two films have an in-your-face approach to nudity (there’s very little).
 They’re provocative without being prurient.